wp-plugins/iremotewp/readme.txt

 = Free Key Features For Everyone =

+* Scheduled automated backups of your websites to your FTP area. *NEW!
 * Secure, fast and easy solution for manage all your WordPress sites from one easy dashboard.
 * Back-up your database with one click.
 * Back-up your files with one click.